 B vitamins work together and combine with magnesium so use a mega B vitamin preparation (with 10-50mg of most of B vitamins) as well as using Vitamin B3.
 And add magnesium.
 70% of the population are deficient in this mineral and it has a general calming effect.
 Doses are 150-250mg twice daily.
 Having a couple of handfuls of Epsom salts (magnesium sulphate) in the bath is also a good way to get magnesium.
 Some minerals, especially zinc (30mg) and manganese (4mg) and chromium 200 mcgm (if hypoglycaemia is present –see below) are also useful (note zinc deficiency blocks serotonin formation and will stop antidepressants working as can folic acid deficiency).

-The preparations Hardy’s Daily Essential Nutrients or EMPowerplus Methylated Advanved Formula do contain all the nutrients needed and have been subjected to several scientific studies which have shown consistent benefit.
-However these are expensive.
-Daily Self Defense is a cheaper version but still pricey.
-For most people it is easier to combine a multi B vitamin (such as Vitamin B-50 complex from Nature’s Best).
-Then add higher doses of nicotinamide (Nature’s Best do a 500mg), zinc and essential fats which are readily available from health foods shops.
-Using a multivitamin, multi-mineral is another way to get the key minerals but these don’t have enough B vitamins and have no essential fats.
+Although there are specialised formulas that contain all of these, for most people it is easier to combine a multi B vitamin with higher doses of nicotinamide (Nature’s Best does a 500mg), zinc and essential fats which are readily available from health foods shops.
+Using a multivitamin, multi-mineral is another way to get the key vitamins and minerals, but these usually don’t have enough B vitamins and have no essential fats.

-A few people with the MTHFR gene variant may need more specialised nutrients such as methylated versions of B12 such as methylcobalamin and of folate such as methyltetrahydrofolate.
-It may be necessary to see a nutritionist.
+A few people with the MTHFR gene variant may need methylated versions of B vitamins such as methyl B complexes.

 This is the most common deficiency in the body.
 We need both Omega 3 and Omega 6 essential fats.